Freed Family Pitch Competition

 What is the format of the judging rounds?

-First, written applications will be judged virtually by at least three judges.
-The top 16 teams will be invited to virtually deliver 10 minute pitches followed by 10 minutes of judges’ Q&A at the Semi-Finals on Thursday, October 10th.
-Semi-Finals rounds are structured divisionally, and one team from four divisions will advance to the Finals.
+First, written applications will be judged virtually by a judges panel.
+The top 16 teams will be invited to virtually deliver 10 minute pitches followed by 10 minutes of judges’ Q&A at the Semi-Finals on Friday, October 17th.
+Semi-Finals rounds are structured divisionally, and one team from each division (4 teams total) will advance to the Finals.
 Finalist advancement decisions are made by each division’s unique judges panel.

 Are applications and presentations confidential?